Princes Risborough School

 Curriculum Overview

-After a broad and rigorous Key Stage Three we start our GCSE options in Year 10 with the expectation that the vast majority of students will take English, maths, science and Citizenship as a core requirement and then four Options at least one of which must be an ‘EBacc’ subject; Humanities, a Modern Foreign Language and IT.
-A broad range of 6th Form courses at both A Level and BTec offer excellent routes into Higher Education, Apprenticeships and the world of work.
+After a broad and rigorous Key Stage Three Curriculum we start our GCSE/BTEC options in Year 10 with the expectation that all students will take English (Language and Literature), Maths, and Science (Triple or Combined) as a core requirement and then four Option subjects with at least one being an ‘EBacc’ subject; Humanities (History, Geography), a Modern Foreign Language (French, Spanish) and Computer Science.
+A broad range of 6th Form courses at both A Level and BTEC offer excellent routes into Higher Education, Apprenticeships and the world of work.

 Extended curricular activities are considered to be an integral part of the curriculum to enhance social and cultural development which is reflected in the school’s clubs, visits and trips.
-These range from a wide variety of sporting activities to ski trips, beekeeping club, DofE and many more.
+These range from a wide variety of sporting activities to ski trips, Performing Arts clubs, DofE and many more.

 Inclusion